jamesjoshuahill/greeting/README.md

 Please note:

-- **Please write all your ideas in Go.** If they compile they're valid!
+- **Please write all your ideas in Go.**
 - The default greeting should be `"Hello world!"`.
+- Dirty code is fine.
+It only needs to compile.
-- If you think of something possible in another language.
-Please make a note.
+- If you think of something possible in another language, please make a note.
-- Please don't filter out your ideas.
-Look for as many as you can.
+- Please try not to filter out your ideas.
+Try as many as you can.
 Go wide!

 ### Get